Effects of multi-species rotational grazing on soil microbial communities

 Objective 1: Measure the impact of MSRG on soil microbial diversity, composition, and function.

-We will collect soil samples before, during, and after MSRG and use shotgun metagenomics to identify taxonomic, phylogenetic, and functional characteristics of soil microbial communities (bacteria, fungi, and archaea).
-We hypothesize that each livestock species has a different effect on soil microbial communities (due to distinct foraging/grazing strategies and unique manure composition), and that MSRG will lead to higher microbial taxonomic and functional diversity, as well as different taxonomic composition, in comparison to monospecies grazing or no livestock.
+We collected soil samples before, during, and after MSRG and use shotgun metagenomics to identify taxonomic, phylogenetic, and functional characteristics of soil microbial communities (bacteria, fungi, and archaea).
+We hypothesized that each livestock species has a different effect on soil microbial communities (due to distinct foraging/grazing strategies and unique manure composition), and that MSRG would lead to higher microbial taxonomic and functional diversity, as well as different taxonomic composition, in comparison to monospecies grazing or no livestock.

 Objective 2: Assess changes in livestock health and pasture forage quality following MSRG.

-Since MSRG can effectively break livestock parasite cycles, we hypothesize that animal health will improve following MSRG.
-Additionally, we hypothesize that pasture productivity and plant diversity will increase after MSRG, due to changes in manure deposition and grazing patterns.
+Since MSRG can effectively break livestock parasite cycles, we hypothesized that animal health would improve following MSRG.
+Additionally, we hypothesized that pasture productivity and plant diversity would increase after MSRG, due to changes in manure deposition and grazing patterns.

 Objective 3: Share study outcomes with other farmers, agricultural professionals, and the general public.

-We will disseminate our project methods and results by presenting at the Oregon State University Extension Small Farms Conference in February, 2021, and hosting a Farm Field Day to conclude the project in May, 2021.
+We disseminated our project methods and results by presenting at the Oregon State University Extension Small Farms School in 2021 and posting results on our farm website.